 - Improve bioavailability, ensuring animals can effectively utilize these vitamins

-For example, supplementing rumen-protected vitamins B5 and B7 helps dairy goats maintain the fatty acid metabolism required for steady milk production, even during times of dietary changes or increased output.
+For example, supplementing rumen-protected vitamins B5 and B7 can help dairy goats maintain the fatty acid metabolism required for steady milk production, even during times of dietary changes or increased production demands.

 How Home Fresh for Goat and Sheep Supports Optimal Performance